Commandserver/FiveM-Dashboard-Bot/README.md

 So i seperated the downdetector status update to another file to have the ability to run this script elsewhere on other servers and only push the status to the database.

 The `cfx_status.py` requests the official fivem status frequency every ~30 seconds.
-Just run it with `python3 ./cfx_status.py`.

 The `downdetector_status.py` requests the fivem status from downdetector frequency around every 30 seconds too.